Gil Duran

-Gil Duran is an American journalist based in San Francisco.
-He has served as the California opinion editor for The Sacramento Bee and editorial page editor for the San Francisco Examiner.
-He previously worked as press secretary for California governor Jerry Brown.
+Gil José Duran, also spelled Durán, (born 1976) is an American journalist, author, and former political staffer based in San Francisco.
+He began his career in journalism at the San Jose Mercury News, in 1998.
+He was later an opinion editor for The Sacramento Bee and an editorial page editor for the San Francisco Examiner.
+Duran has worked as a press secretary for Jerry Brown and as a communications director for Dianne Feinstein and Kamala Harris.